 Personal Statement

 I fell in love with hockey the moment I stepped on the ice at six years old.
-Eleven years later I am still learning from it and getting better.
-Some of the lessons I most value are the importance of patience and that struggle and failure leads to success.
-I am patient, whether waiting out a shooter or training every day to remain sharp and ready to return to the ice when the pandemic has passed.
-I balance hockey practice, lacrosse practice, a job, coaching 12u goalies, and three AP classes.
+Thirteen years later I am still learning from it and getting better.
+Some of the lessons I most value are the importance of patience and that failure leads to success.
+I am patient, whether waiting out a shooter or training every day to ultimately build myself into the best possible goaltender.
+I've balanced hockey practice, lacrosse practice, a job, coaching 12u goalies, and multiple AP classes.
 Whether on the ice or in the classroom, I apply myself 100% and pursue my goals relentlessly.

 I learned self-sufficiency during a month long foreign exchange trip to Santa Cruz, Bolivia.
 I was thirteen years old.
 I lived with a family I had never met before, attended a Bolivian school, and had to speak Spanish almost exclusively.
-I have been a multi-sport athlete since I began competing, and currently play both lacrosse, for which I am a captain, and hockey.
+I have been a multi-sport athlete from the time I began competing through my time in high school.
+I played both lacrosse, for which I was a captain, and hockey during my high school years.
 I love my teammates as brothers, and work to push them, as they push me, to be the best players they can be.
 I lay everything on the line for my team, and commit myself to pursuing victory with a vengeance.

 I am incredibly grateful to my family, who have supported me every step of the way.
 Though I love and dedicate myself to hockey, I recognize that academics are equally important.
-I have worked to achieve honor roll every quarter in high school, and will continue to until I graduate.
-I want to pursue both hockey and education at the highest level I possibly can.
+I have worked to achieve honor roll every quarter in high school through my graduation.
+I want to pursue both hockey and education at the highest collegiate level I possibly can.